-The Weed Control Act of Alberta designates weeds into three categories: restricted, noxious and nuisance (prior to May 2009).
+The Weed Control Act of Alberta designates certain weeds into two categories: Prohibited Noxious and Noxious (as of 2010).

-By law, restricted weeds must be eradicated because of their highly competitive nature.
-Restricted weeds pose a serious threat to agriculture and the environment because they spread rapidly and are difficult to control.
-Noxious weeds have potential for rapid spread and can cause severe crop losses resulting in economic hardship.
-By law, weeds in the noxious category must be controlled to prevent their spread.
-Nuisance weeds are the most common weeds and are usually widespread across the province.
-Nuisance weeds can cause economic losses, but are so biologically suited to their environment that they cannot be effectively eradicated.
-Contact a local agricultural representative to confirm weed designations in your area.
+By law, prohibited noxious weeds must be eradicated because of their highly competitive nature.
+Prohibited Noxious weeds pose a threat to agriculture and the environment because the spread rapidly and are difficult to control.
+Noxious weeds have potential for spreading rapidly and can cause severe crop losses resulting in economic hardship.
+By law, weeds in this category must be controlled to prevent their spread.
+Contact your local agricultural representative to confirm weed designations in your area.